California-Data-Collaborative/Open-Water-Rate-Specification/README.md

 ```

 This second example extends Example 1 by adding a fixed service charge.
 Note that `bill` is now calculated as the sum of `service_charge` and `commodity_charge`.

-The flat rate or $2.1 per CCF has also been pulled into it's own field and this field is multiplied by `usage_ccf`.
-This formulation is just as valid as the formulation in Example 1.

 #### <a name="example3"></a>Example 3 - Fixed Service Charge that Depends on Meter Size
 ```yaml